forio/epicenter-js-libs/documentation/index.html.md

 <a name="example"></a>
 ####Examples of usage: Callbacks and Promises

 Often the best way to get started is by looking at some example code.
 Within Epicenter, you can [create a new project](../project_admin/) and select to use one of the example projects.
-Each example project uses the Epicenter API Adapters.
+Each example project uses epicenter.js.

 There are two different patterns for using the service adapters: using callbacks or using promises.
 The example projects use promises.